-A lesser known, but potentially life-saving tip: visit your local fire station to obtain window stickers.
+A lesser-known, but potentially life-saving tip: visit your local fire station to obtain window stickers.
 Place them on your children's bedroom windows and on windows where pets sleep.
 Don't forget to keep at least one fire extinguisher on each floor of your home.

 12. Consider home meal and grocery delivery services

 Fresh food conveniently delivered to your new doorstep?
 I think so!
 Home delivery meal kits can be incredibly helpful once you settle in and get back into cooking and sit down dinners.
 The same can be said for local grocery stores which can offer home delivery or online order/curbside pickup.
-Both are tasty options that can save you a lot of time!
+Both are tasty options that can save you time!